MCbiF: Measuring Topological Autocorrelation in Multiscale Clusterings via 2-Parameter Persistent Homology: Introduction

-A natural problem is then \textit{how to analyse and compare non-hierarchical multi-resolution sequences of partitions that are organised by the scale $t$.} Here we address this question from the perspective of topological data analysis~\citep{carlssonTheoryMultidimensionalPersistence2009,carlssonComputingMultidimensionalPersistence2009, botnanIntroductionMultiparameterPersistence2023} by introducing the \textit{Multiscale Clustering Bifiltration} (MCbiF), a 2-parameter filtration of abstract simplicial complexes that encodes the patterns of cluster intersections across all scales.
+A natural problem is then \textit{how to analyse and compare non-hierarchical, multi-resolution sequences of partitions parametrised by the scale $t$.} Here we address this question from the perspective of topological data analysis~\citep{carlssonTheoryMultidimensionalPersistence2009,carlssonComputingMultidimensionalPersistence2009, botnanIntroductionMultiparameterPersistence2023} by introducing the \textit{Multiscale Clustering Bifiltration} (MCbiF), a 2-parameter filtration of abstract simplicial complexes that encodes the patterns of cluster intersections across all scales.